spring-projects/spring-batch/.github/ISSUE_TEMPLATE/bug_report.md

 **Minimal Complete Reproducible example**
 Please provide a failing unit test or a [minimal complete example](https://stackoverflow.com/help/minimal-reproducible-example) that reproduces the issue.
-Reports that are reproducible will take priority over reports that are not reproducible.
+Bug reports that are reproducible will take priority in resolution over reports that are not reproducible.